 Beaches and idleness

 With access to four seas – Mediterranean, Sea of Galilee, the Dead Sea and the Red Sea – Israel offers miles of sandy beaches.
-No way to think of them as mere places to lie down!
-Here, they reflect a lifestyle where friends meet, where athletes come to carve a perfect body, where dancers form traditional rounds, and a place to relax and enjoy the beauty that surrounds.
+Here, they reflect a lifestyle where friends meet, where athletes come to carve the perfect body, where dancers form traditional rounds, and a place to relax and enjoy the beauty that surrounds.

 Spirituality & Culture

-Crucible of the three monotheistic religions par excellence, Israel allows a journey in the footsteps of Jesus, King David, the patriarchs… a jump back into the Old and New Testaments where every verse is replayed in front of our eyes: relive the Miracle of the multiplication of the loaves at Tabgha, collect yourself facing the Wailing Wall, experience wandering in the desert…
+The meeting point of three monotheistic religions, Israel allows a journey in the footsteps of Jesus, King David, the patriarchs and takes a jump back into the Old and New Testaments where every verse is replayed in front of our eyes.
+Re-live the Miracle of the multiplication of the loaves at Tabgha, collect yourself facing the Wailing Wall, and more.

 A booming gastronomy

-cultures hub is played as much in the plate and allows to bring unexpected flavors and mixtures.
-Whether street food or chefs’ tables, the art of the table and the delights in the souks full of spices and fresh fruits are a central point in the art of living in Israel.
+Cultures hub is played as much on the plate and allows to bring unexpected flavors and mixtures.
+Whether street food or chefs’ tables, the art of the table and the delights in the markets, full of spices and fresh fruits are a central point in the art of living in Israel.

-Floating on the Dead Sea, sleeping under a Bedouin tent, visit the Holy Sepulchre and much more.
+Floating in the Dead Sea, sleeping under a Bedouin tent, visit the Holy Sepulchre and much more.

-Tel-Aviv Opens new window – majestic in beauty and rich in culture – with a unique history all of its own.
-Tel-Aviv proudly boasts museums, opera, theatres, music and dance, and fine cuisine.
+Tel Aviv rich in beauty and culture and with a unique history all of its own.
+Tel Aviv proudly boasts museums, opera, theaters, music and dance, and fine cuisine.

 If Israel is a culinary superpower, Tel Aviv is its capital.
 Between the falafel stands and the gourmet restaurants that earn multiple forks in the Gault-Millau guide – not to mention a wide spectrum of Chinese, Italian, seafood and meat restaurants – a unique culinary culture has blossomed, unmatched by any other food mecca.

-The Tel-Aviv-Jaffa metropolitan area is comfortably situated along the shores of the Mediterranean.
-Visitors can enjoy a 10 km promenade, clean sand beaches, lounge chairs, ice-cream vendors and diehard beach-lovers that swim daily, winter and summer, no matter when.
+The Tel Aviv-Jaffa metropolitan area is comfortably situated along the shores of the Mediterranean Sea.
+Visitors can enjoy a 10 km promenade, clean sand beaches, lounge chairs, ice-cream vendors and die-hard beach-lovers that swim daily, winter and summer.

 Jerusalem welcomes its visitors with a perfect mix of modernity and history, culture, and religion.
 The city is bursting with iconic venues and innovative spaces, rich with a tapestry of identities, faiths, and narratives.
 Over three billion people of faith look to Jerusalem for inspiration and to connect with the cultures that converge on this unique hilltop.